 - Prick the pie shell all over with a fork and bake for about 10 minutes or until golden.

 - While it’s baking, start the filling.
 Separate two of the eggs.
-Beat together cream, two yolks, and the sugar, flour, cornflour and salt to a paste in a large bowl.
+Beat together the cream, one whole egg, two yolks, and the sugar, flour, cornflour and salt to a paste in a large bowl.

 - Bring the milk and butter to the boil in a large pot.